martinkearn/AI-Services-Workshop/MachineLearning/Lab.md

 A new module may be added as a placeholder for a separate experiment which retrains the model.
 This shows how we can implement continuous learning for our web service.

 ### 4.1 Time to publish!
 Now we've build our web service, it's time to publish and make use of it.
-Click the "deploy web service" button in the bottom toolbar.
+Hover over the "deploy web service" button in the bottom toolbar and click "Deploy Web Service [New] Preview".

 Once published, we can make use of it to get our scored labels and probabilities using a simple REST API call, something we should all be familiar with.